zaidkhan1609/Machine-Learning-/Cyberattack Detection/README.md

-# Project Title: Cyberattack Detection Using Machine Learning
+# Cyberattack Detection Using Machine Learning
+Project Overview

-Project Overview: The aim of this project is to develop a machine learning-based system for detecting cyberattacks by classifying network traffic data into various categories.
-It leverages multiple machine learning models, including Support Vector Machine (SVM), Random Forest, Decision Tree, Naive Bayes, and XGBoost, to build a robust system capable of identifying anomalies and potential attacks based on packet-level features.
+The goal of this project is to develop a machine learning-based system for detecting cyberattacks by classifying network traffic data into various categories.
+Multiple machine learning models, including Support Vector Machine (SVM), Random Forest, Decision Tree, Naive Bayes, and XGBoost, are used to build a robust system capable of identifying anomalies and potential attacks based on packet-level features.

-*Key Features:*
+Key Features
+Data Preprocessing:

-Data Preprocessing: The project uses real-world network traffic data, cleans it by handling missing values, and selects relevant features.
-The data is split into training and testing sets to train the models effectively.
+Utilizes real-world network traffic data, cleanses it by handling missing values, and selects relevant features.
+Splits the data into training and testing sets to train the models effectively.
+Model Training:

-Model Training: Several machine learning algorithms are employed to classify the data, including:
+Implements multiple machine learning algorithms to classify the data:
 Support Vector Machine (SVM) with a linear kernel.
-Random Forest Classifier to capture complex relationships in the data.
+Random Forest Classifier to capture complex relationships.
-Decision Tree Classifier for easy interpretation of decisions.
+Decision Tree Classifier for easy decision interpretation.
 Naive Bayes Classifier for fast probabilistic classification.
 XGBoost for high performance with large datasets.
+Model Evaluation:

-Model Evaluation: The project evaluates the models' performance using accuracy, confusion matrix, and classification reports.
-The models are tested on a separate dataset (30% of the original data) to assess generalization.
+Evaluates model performance using accuracy, confusion matrix, and classification report.
+Models are tested on a separate dataset (30% of the original data) to assess generalization.
+Model Saving:

-Model Saving: After training, the models are saved in joblib format, allowing for easy deployment and future use.
+Saves trained models in joblib format for easy deployment and future use.

-Objectives:
+Objectives

-To detect various types of cyberattacks (e.g., DDoS, port scanning, etc.) by analyzing network traffic data.
+Detect various types of cyberattacks (e.g., DDoS, port scanning) by analyzing network traffic data.
-To compare the performance of multiple classifiers and determine the best approach for detecting cyberattacks.
+Compare the performance of multiple classifiers to determine the best approach for cyberattack detection.
-To provide a visual representation of the model performance through metrics such as accuracy and classification report.
+Provide a visual representation of model performance using metrics such as accuracy and classification report.
-Technologies Used:
+Technologies Used
 Machine Learning Libraries: Scikit-learn, XGBoost.
 Data Processing: Pandas for data manipulation and preprocessing.
 Visualization: Matplotlib for displaying results and confusion matrices.
-Model Saving: Joblib for saving and loading machine learning models.
+Model Saving: Joblib for saving and loading models.
-GUI: Tkinter for building a user interface where the models and results can be interacted with.
+GUI: Tkinter for building a user interface to interact with models and results.
-End Result:
+End Result

-The project provides an easy-to-use graphical interface that allows users to train different machine learning models for cyberattack detection.
-The system outputs classification results along with a performance summary, including the accuracy of each model.
+The project provides a user-friendly graphical interface that allows users to train and evaluate different machine learning models for cyberattack detection.
+The system outputs classification results along with performance summaries, including model accuracy and evaluation metrics.